 1. Go with the flow.
 The screen as a whole should suggest a logical "flow" - that is, the viewer should intuitively be able to tell where they should look first, what they should look at next, etc. Generally, this is accomplished by making the content that is of greatest value to the viewer the largest.
 If a recipe is sharing screen time with an ad for a specific food product featured in that recipe, the recipe itself should get the majority of the screen space.
+Otherwise, the consumer will subconsciously register the entire screen as an ad, and is more likely to ignore it.

-Otherwise, The screen as a whole should suggest a logical "flow" - that is, the viewer should intuitively be able to tell where they should look first, what they should look at next, etc.
+The screen as a whole should suggest a logical "flow" - that is, the viewer should intuitively be able to tell where they should look first, what they should look at next, etc.